Oklahoma Overtime and Labor Laws

 - Employees of carriers subject to Part I of the Interstate Commerce Act

-Oklahoma does not have a state law requiring additional pay for work done on holidays or weekends.
-Employers are also not required by law to offer vacation, holiday or other pay for time not worked.
-These policies are at the discretion of the employer.
+Holidays / Vacation Oklahoma does not have a state law requiring additional pay for work done on holidays or weekends.
+Employers are also not required to offer vacation, holiday or other pay for time not worked but may do so if they so choose.

-Oklahoma specifically prohibits retaliation against any employee seeking payment of withheld wages, making such conduct criminally punishable as a misdemeanor.
-An employer may not discharge, demote, deny promotion, or discriminate in any way against an employee asserting a claim or right under the law.
+Retaliation Oklahoma forbids retribution against any employee seeking payment of withheld wages, making such conduct criminally punishable as a misdemeanor.
+An employer may not discharge, demote, deny promotion, or discriminate against an employee asserting a claim or right under the law.